dentarg/auth0-blog/_posts/2018-01-04-creating-symfony-blog-part-2.markdown

 We want an app CSS asset file.
 Let's create the following file `assets/css/main.scss`.
 Then, in `assets/js/main.js` at the bottom paste the following: `require('../css/main.scss');`.

-Let's move the contents of our CSS file we created in part 1 (`public/css/style.css`) into the new file we've created above (`assets/css/main.scss`).
+Let's move the contents of the CSS file we created in part 1 (`public/css/style.css`) into the new file we've created above (`assets/css/main.scss`).

 Finally, in our `base.html.twig`, in the Stylesheets block, paste the following: `{% raw %}<link rel="stylesheet" href="{{ asset('build/app.css') }}">{% endraw %}`.